GregAbram/HiLat/README.md

 In the test data example, pass the thin shell data into the DScale filter, with the 'Scale' property set to 5.
 If you look at slices of the original shell data and the slice you'll see we scaled the thickness of the shell by 5 - the equivalent of scaling the volumetric ocean data in depth.

-## Corner Cuts
+## Corner Cuts / Slices

-A useful visualization technique for the ocean data (eg. ocean3D) is to use a wedge of the Earth, with slices of the ocean3D data visible on the sides of the wedge; blank disks filling the remainder of the sides of the wedge, and the surface data clipped to the wedge.
+A useful visualization technique for the ocean data (eg. ocean3D) is to use slicing to reveal vertical profiles of the volumetric data.
+Two types of slicesa re implemented; simple slicing which uses two points on the surface and the center of the earth to define a slicing plane, and a corner cut that uses three points pon the surfave (plus the center of the earth to define *two* planes, resulting in a wedge.
+Blank disks filling the remainder of the sides of the each slice.
 Four custom Python filters are included to do this.

 First, however, these filters ***do not work*** when the data is left in meter cordinates.
 We must first normalize the data to the unit sphere using a Python programmable filter containing: